Rafess/Rafess/README.md

 # 👋 Hi, I’m Rafess
 ## :computer: I'm a Full-Stack Web Developer, specializing in front-end development.
-### I'm currently working as a Full-Stack developer at WeDrop, a Dropshiping company.
+### I'm currently working as a Full-Stack developer at WeDrop, a Brazilian Dropshiping company.
 Right now, I'm the team's main front-end developer.
+#### Working on the Dropshipping and WMS projects at WeDrop.

 <!-- <div>